Oregon and Washington law allows adoptive parents to provide financial support for birth

 We strongly recommend open adoptions, in which the birth mother meets and gets to know the adoptive family before the birth and has regular contact with the child once he is born.
 We believe this is the most rewarding and beneficial type of adoption for everyone involved, including the child.

 However, if you decide you want to remain anonymous and not meet the adoptive family or be involved in the child’s life, we can help you with a closed adoption.
-We will show you profiles of families who are also interested in a closed adoption, and you will select a profile but will not meet the family.
 Your name and identifying information will be removed from the adoption documents that the adoptive family receives.

 Even in a closed adoption, it is necessary to disclose any of your social and medical history that could be important for the child and adoptive family to know.
 If your child is born in Oregon, he can request a copy of his original birth certificate, which includes your name, once he turns 16.